punchcreative/RL-Player/README.md

 ### For Radiologik DJ Users

 - Copy `playlist.json.template` → `/Music/Radiologik/Web/Templates/`
+- Rename the file by removing .template from it
 - Configure web publishing in Radiologik preferences
 - Consult Radiologik help docs for detailed setup instructions